 “Nuuk” is the Greenlandic word for “cape” and is named for its position at the mouth of the Nuup Kangerlua Fjord (otherwise known as the Nuuk Fjord) – the second-largest fjord system in the world.
-It is located on the south-west coast of Greenland about 240km south of the Arctic Circle and a little further north than Reykjavik, the capital of Iceland.
+It is located on the southwest coast of Greenland about 240km south of the Arctic Circle and a little further north than Reykjavik, the capital of Iceland.

 Surrounded by water and several impressive mountains, the city boasts many picture-perfect viewpoints for those who do not have the time or energy to head into the backcountry.
-The dramatic Sermitsiaq mountain is a particular favourite – especially at sunset as the last of the sun’s rays illuminate the side facing towards Nuuk.
+The dramatic Sermitsiaq mountain is a particular favorite – especially at sunset as the last of the sun’s rays illuminate the side facing towards Nuuk.

 What is the best time to visit Nuuk?

 Nuuk is a fantastic travel destination at any time of year.
 The best time to visit really comes down to what you are looking to experience.